 @tailwind utilities;

-Create a .env file in your project root and add your SuperViz API key.
+Create a .env file in your project root and add your SuperViz developer key.
 This key will be used to authenticate your application with SuperViz services.

 1

-In this step, we'll implement the main application logic to initialize SuperViz and handle form inputs and video calls.
+In this step, we'll implement the main application logic to create a collaborative customer support form with video call capability.

 1